JuanModzelewski/Clarity/README.md

 - Benefits of meditation
     - Shows all the health benefits of meditation, encouraging user to practise meditation.
-    - Displaying benefits provide a reason for the user to continue exploring the site and increase the need to learn meditaion increase the potential of signing up for any number of services offered.
+    - Displaying benefits provide a reason for the user to continue exploring the site and increases the need to learn meditaion and improves the potential of signing up for any number of services offered.

 ### Alernative Navigation